lavaskiller/calculus/README.md

 3. Add header to `grade.txt`, `grade2.txt`, `final.txt` in `sum_data/` and save it local '/'.
 4. Use `calc.py` for further data processing and web display preparation.
 5. Edit `sayings.txt` to change or add web display messages.
+6. run flask_app.py to make webpages local on your notebook.
+For this you need to uncomment 102-103 of flask_app.py

 ## License
 This project is licensed under the [MIT License](https://github.com/lavaskiller/calculus/blob/main/LICENSE).